-Without the ideas of semantics, analyticity, semiosis and syntax ever existing, language would be exactly the same as it has always been as an organic self-adjusting and living event.
+Despite Noam Chomsky, without the ideas of semantics, analyticity, semiosis and syntax ever existing, language would be exactly the same as it has always been as an organic self-adjusting and living event.
 Of course there is a component of the theory of universal grammar that appears not to be falsifiable although it certainly seems to me that children learn to speak by themselves so that Chomsky's insight is valid.
 Philosophically dissecting languages add to our knowledge, I don't disagreed with that, but there are 600,000 words in the English language with 25,000 more a year.
 Rules of grammar have a logic in organic mind ingrained into the mammoth ongoing evolving event of life.
 Upright posture in humans occurred a million years or so before we talked, likely freeing our hands for more and more sophisicated gesturing and signalling.
 It is certainly plausible that we have a genetically-based instinctive structural apparatus of language, but not likely, see V Evan's article on Real Talk.
 It is also likely that like our sensory input registers, the brain still operates as an up-front blank-state with a back-loaded design, (universal grammar).
 This is probably automatically activated with the proliferation of proper incoming human syntactical sounds in the same way that incoming sensory data is organized in a common human pattern or formation given a proper human development.
 This is, all in all, a subpart of the structure of the brain.